guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 The `continue-on-error` directive allows to ignore erros and failure.
 If the value is set to `true`, the job will continue it's execution even if the step fails. it overrides the default behavior.
 ###### <span style="color: #d79921">Matrix strategies</span>

-Run multiple Job configurations in parallel; add or remove individual combinations; control whether a single failing Job should cancel all other Matrix Jobs via continue-on-error.
+GitHub Actions allows to run multiple Job configurations in parallel, for example run a job on different runners.
+It's done by adding the `strategy` and `matrix` keyword at the job level.

 >[!example] Matrix strategy
 >```yaml